-Accordingly, and for the above two reasons, we are withdrawing the Director's decision to revoke the approved petition, and remanding the matter for entry of a new decision.
+Accordingly, we are withdrawing the Director's decision to revoke the approved petition and remanding the matter for entry of a new decision.

 ORDER: The decision of the Director is withdrawn.
 The matter is remanded for the entry of a new decision consistent with the foregoing analysis.